hcompai/surfer-h-cli/frontend/README.md

 ### Usage

 1. **Create a Task**: Enter a natural language description of what you want to accomplish
-   - Example: "Find a beef Wellington recipe with a rating of 4.7 or higher and at least 200 reviews"
-   - Example: "Search for the latest iPhone price on Amazon"
+   - Example: "On Google flights.
+Find a one-way business class flight from Buenos Aires to Amsterdam on the 10th of next month, and provide the details of the flight with the shortest duration."

 2. **Configure Settings**: Set your target URL and adjust agent parameters